What type of content do you primarily create?

 Here's what they discovered.

 Well, the robots won.
-The models differed in performance, with the top model, GPT-4, surpassing human performance.
+The models differed in performance, with the top model, GPT-4, surpassing human performance in generating creative outputs from LLMs.
 GeminiPro was on par with human performance on the test.
 GPT-4-turbo was notably worse in performance than even GPT-3, GPT-4's predecessor.

 Still, humans won out in overall diversity of the words they came up with.